msguy/AzureStorageQueuePushPull/README.md

    To run a demo, configure the project in Visual Studio 2013, set the option of "Multiple Projects: in Solution Properties -> Startup project setting.

+Run the solution.
+Two console windows will be displayed.
+In the AzureStorageQueuePush window, enter the number (integer) of messages you wish to place in queue.
+Hit Enter Key.
+Now, enter you messages one at a time and hit enter.
+Repeat it.

+In the AzureStorageQueuePull window, hit enter key.
+It displays the number of messages in queue and displays the messages one after the other in console.